-Students will be charged the standard graduate graduation fee, and they are invited to participate in the annual commencement activities of Maranatha Baptist University.
+Students will be charged the standard graduate graduation fee with covers the associated costs, and they are invited to participate in the annual commencement activities of Maranatha Baptist University.
 These activities take place in early May.
 Students must register their intent to march in commencement with the Registrar's Office no later than the January prior to commencement.